wp-plugins/woocommerce/readme.txt

 == Upgrade Notice ==

-= 2.2.0 =
+= 2.2.1 =
 2.2 is a major update.
-Test extensions and your theme prior to updating, and ensure that you keep backups.
+Test extensions and your theme prior to updating, ensure extensions are up to date and 2.2 compatible, and ensure that you keep backups.
 Developers should catch up with [develop.woothemes.com](http://develop.woothemes.com/) to see what has been happening in core.